List of mass stabbing incidents (2020–present): Ludwigshafen, Germany

-On 18 October 2 people were killed and another was injured after a stabbing attack, the perpetrator, a Somali National was arrested.
+On 18 October, two people were killed and another was injured after a stabbing attack.
+The perpetrator, a Somali national, was found to have acted out of jealousy due to a recent break-up.

 Assago, Italy

 On 27 October, 1 person was killed and 5 others including Spanish footballer Pablo Mari were injured in a mass stabbing in a carrefour supermarket.
 The perpetrator, a man with mental health problems, who used a knife from a shelf was arrested at the scene.